andlo/mycroft-skills-list-gitbook/skills/skill-pollen.eClarity.md

 ---
-description: Add a block to your .mycroftmycroft.conf file like this:
+description: Add a block to your .mycroftmycroft.conf file like this
 ---

 ### _skill-pollen.eClarity_
 ## Description:
-Add a block to your .mycroftmycroft.conf file like this:
+Add a block to your .mycroftmycroft.conf file like this "PollenSkill" {
-"PollenSkill": {
-"zipcode": yourziphere
+"zipcode" yourziphere
 }
 ![](../.gitbook/assets/star.png)